 Don't skimp on the section about your management team, says Matt Osborn, president of Village Homes in Greenwood Village, Colo.
 Pro formas and appraisals on the project "The assets are fairly easy to quantify, and get an appraisal to justify it," he says.
 "A lot of the scrutiny will be on the quality of the operating team.
 It's showing you can build a plan you can meet, and not pad it."

 You also need to figure out what makes you different from every other builder.
 "It's finding the niche that will separate your story from the next person down the street, the next package they see," Osborn says.
 "What's the differentiating factor for the operating platform?
-It could be assets, processes, the operating entity - a number of factors.
+It could be assets, processes, the operating entity—a number of factors.
 There needs to be something to stand out, some element that differentiates you.
 There has to be value in the package you're putting together."

 Witt wants an executive summary on the project that includes the location (city, county and state), number of lots to be built and estimated monthly absorption.
 He's looking for home builders with at least four to six years of experience and someone on the application with a FICO score of 700 or better.
 He also needs a cost breakdown per home and renderings and elevations of each home to be built.

-If all that looks okay, he'll take a "little deeper dive," he says, and ask for proof of insurance, proof of ownership, "all the things builders were used to submitting for bank loans."
+If all that looks OK, he'll take a "little deeper dive," he says, and ask for proof of insurance, proof of ownership, "all the things builders were used to submitting for bank loans."
 Oh, and he wants all of this information submitted for every lot you want to build a house on.
 Four lots, four sets of information, even if you're building the same house on every lot.

 "It's tedious and time-consuming, but we're doing that because the program is lot-specific," Witt says.
 "It's a pain in the butt to do it per lot, but they can't get money anywhere else, so they'll do it."
 Spoken like a man who knows the golden rule.
-Caption: Stanton Homes, a custom builder based in Apex, N.C., offers its buyers both traditional financing and construction-to-permanent loans.
-Nearly all choose the latter because of the easier approval process, says Penny Hull, Stanton's VP of marketing and business development.